UoW-CPC/rabbda-earthquakes-realtime/README.md

  These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

  ### Download the repository
- The initial step is to download the repository in your local machine.
-To do so, run the following command:
+ The initial step is to download the repository in your Hadoop machine.
+To do so, run in terminal the following command:
  ```
  git clone https://github.com/UoW-CPC/rabbda-earthquakes-realtime.git
  ```